-The State of Delaware has engaged Cheiron to provide an analysis of the Postretirement Health Benefit Plan's liabilities as of July 1, 2016.
+The State of Delaware has engaged Cheiron to provide an analysis of the Postretirement Health Benefit Plan's liabilities as of July 1, 2017.
 The primary purposes of performing this actuarial valuation are to:

-- Determine the annual required contribution (ARC) and the net other postemployment benefit (OPEB) obligation (NOO) of the retiree health benefit under GASB Statements 43 and 45 and the current funding strategy; - Provide disclosures for financial statements; and - Provide projections for the ARC, NOO and actuarial liabilities.
+- Determine the net other postemployment benefit (OPEB) obligation (NOO) of the retiree health benefit under GASB Statements 43 and 45 and the current funding strategy; - Provide disclosures for financial statements; and - Provide projections for Net OPEB Liability (NOL) and actuarial liabilities.